Amarkant20/JavaScript/README.md

 # JavaScript
-A code repo for JavaScript series at chai aur code
+A code repo for JavaScript series by Amarkant sonkar